Emissions Trading System (ETS) in shipping

 - 70 % of verified emissions reported for 2025.

-- 100 % of verified emissions reported for 2026 and each year thereafter.
+Moving forward, 100 % of verified emissions shall be reported for 2026 and each year thereafter.

 WHO IS RESPONSIBLE FOR MONITORING AND REPORTING?

-The person or organisation responsible for the compliance with the EU ETS should be the shipping company, defined as the shipowner or any other organisation or person, such as the manager or the bareboat charterer, that has assumed the responsibility for the operation of the vessel from the shipowner and that, on assuming such responsibility, has agreed to take over all the duties and obligations imposed by the International Management Code for the Safe Operation of Ships and Pollution Prevention.
+The person or organisation responsible for the compliance with the EU-ETS should be the shipping company, defined as the shipowner or any other organisation or person, such as the manager or the bareboat charterer, that has assumed the responsibility for the operation of the vessel from the shipowner and that, on assuming such responsibility, has agreed to take over all the duties and obligations imposed by the International Management Code for the Safe Operation of Ships and Pollution Prevention (ISM Code).

 WHAT ARE THE REPORTING REQUIREMENTS?

-The shipping company, under its responsibility, monitors and reports the relevant parameters during a reporting period and submits to it verified aggregated emissions data at the company level in accordance with EU-MRV regulations.
+The shipping company, under its responsibility, monitors and reports the relevant parameters during a reporting period and submits verified aggregated emissions data at the company level in accordance with EU-MRV regulations.

 WHO DO ENTITIES REPORT TO?

-To fulfil its obligation, a shipping company must monitor and report the relevant parameters during a reporting period and submit verified aggregated emissions data at the company level to the administering authority, which is:
+To fulfil its obligation, a shipping company must submit verified aggregated emissions data at the company level to the administering authority, which is:

 - In the case of a shipping company registered in a Member State, the Member State in which the shipping company is registered.